LizFedak/JS-139/private-data.md

-This concept is elaborated in the closuresScopePrivatedata.md file
+> This concept is elaborated in the closuresScopePrivatedata.md file
 ---

+# Description of Private Data

 It's possible to define data in an object that is not accessible from outside of the object, i.e. **private data**.
 However, the concept of private data in JavaScript is not built-in to JavaScript.